CrunchyData/crunchy-katacoda/postgis/projection/projection.md

 The earth is not flat, and there is no simple way of putting it down on a flat paper map (or computer screen), so people have come up with all sorts of ingenious solutions, each with pros and cons.
 Some projections preserve area, so all objects have a relative size to each other; other projections preserve angles (conformal) like the Mercator projection; some projections try to find a good intermediate mix with only little distortion on several parameters.
 Common to all projections is that they transform the (spherical) world onto a flat Cartesian coordinate system, and which projection to choose depends on how you will be using the data.

-We've already encountered projections when we loaded our nyc data \<loading\_data\>.
+We've already encountered projections when we loaded our nyc data.
 (Recall that pesky SRID 26918).
 Sometimes, however, you need to transform and re-project between spatial reference systems.
-PostGIS includes built-in support for changing the projection of data, using the ST\_Transform(geometry, srid) function.
-For managing the spatial reference identifiers on geometries, PostGIS provides the ST\_SRID(geometry) and ST\_SetSRID(geometry, srid) functions.
+PostGIS includes built-in support for changing the projection of data, using the `ST\_Transform(geometry, srid)` function.
+For managing the spatial reference identifiers on geometries, PostGIS provides the `ST\_SRID(geometry)` and `ST\_SetSRID(geometry, srid)` functions.

-We can confirm the SRID of our data with the ST\_SRID command:
+We can confirm the SRID of our data with the `ST\_SRID()` function:

 ``` {.sql}
 SELECT ST_SRID(geom) FROM nyc_streets LIMIT 1;